 The greatest tradition is freedom, without which truth cannot be adequately defended.
 Traditium, and its authors, believe that the duopoly political system in the United States fails to protect political liberty, and thus fails to defend the core doctrine that allows for truth to be sought and discovered Indeed the government seems to be on the same side as the aggressively secularist culture, not strengthening the other institutions in society, but rather negligently, if not deliberately, undermining them.
 As a result our columns often stress the principle of liberty, a theme upon which the United States was founded.
 Its government the founders created, though, has grown beyond anything they could have imagined, and one which is now looking to impose its secular values upon the Church and the people.

 Paramount among these liberties, of course, is the right to life itself, which must always and everywhere be defended, including from the government which funds the killing of the most innocent.

 BOTH RATIONAL AND MYSTICAL

 An examination of both political and religious content on the internet mostly reveals a false dualism which the Powers That Be peddle on every subject.
 One must be Left or Right, conservative or liberal (whatever those terms may mean), and in the realm of faith you must be one of two things.
 You must be “spiritual but not religious”, or you must be an angry legalist.
-Traditium rejects these labels and seeks to embrace the rational and the mystical, all in keeping with the traditions of the faith.
+Traditium rejects these labels and seeks to embrace the rational and the mystical, all in keeping with the teachings and traditions of the Faith.

 It is the intent of Traditium not only to preach to the choir, but to be accessible, entertaining and informative.
 It aspires to reconnect people of intellectual curiosity back to the great thinkers, the great traditions, and to the pursuit of truth.
 It aspires to change the modern culture to the small degree that it can.
 It aspires to put a sign in the strip mall parking lot that points in an entirely different direction, to the way home.
 A humble mission, but hopefully an interesting one.